 Already I could see what I initially thought was abrasive wear was ground-in dirt.
 It was like concrete.
 No doubt, due to how long it took the carpet to dry after the other carpet cleaners did their worst.
 This stairway leads straight outside to a parking lot, and there is constant foot traffic.
 Many splash n’ dash, low-budget carpet cleaners and janitorial companies use inferior carpet cleaning chemicals that leave sticky residues in the carpet.
 Not to mention a high pH that also contributes to rapid re-soiling.
 They also do no dry soil removal and work too fast.
 All these factors combined leave a big mess!

 Finally, after extensive dry soil removal, now I could start the wet cleaning process.
 After pre-spraying and dwell time, I could slowly strip the remaining oils (oils bond to the fibres) and stains from the carpet.
 Traditional steam cleaning drives soil and water deep into the carpet backing (only to resurface later).
 We clean the fibres from the bottom up.
-Due to the high degree of soiling, we needed to use various processes and a combination of our custom-blended truly green, plant-based carpet cleaning elixirs (I always wanted to work the word elixir in a sentence).
+Due to the high degree of soiling, we needed to use various processes and a combination of our custom-blended, safe, ultra-green carpet cleaning elixirs (I always wanted to work the word elixir in a sentence).
 The result was true restorative cleaning.

 Dry in Minutes